YuanTsai27/VEX-Robotics-Project-/README.md

 **Project Overview**

-This project revolves around developing an autonomous robotic solution using the VEX platform.
+This project revolves around developing an autonomous robotic solution in C language using the VEX platform.
 The focus is on programming a scaled-down robotic forklift to autonomously navigate a warehouse environment, accurately pick up a payload, and return to a designated area, the functionality and efficiency for which I was tested for in person.

 **In this robot navigation control project:**